 Generally, the more shares you own in the company, the greater difference your vote makes.
 Therefore, on an individual shareholder basis, it can be easy to feel like only institutional investors drive the outcome.
 However, every vote really does count.
 Even if a single shareholder won’t make or break the end result, the votes in the aggregate do make a difference.
 This is especially true if individual investors choose to invest with managers whose voting practices align with their own.
 In this arrangement the end investor can benefit from the manager’s investment in proxy-voting research and decision making.
 And the manager can benefit from the backing of a large pool of smaller shareholders.

-Parametric’s proxy-voting guidelines follow corporate-governance best practices to safeguard shareholder capital, and they consider the relevant environmental and social implications of management and shareholder proposals.
+Our proxy-voting guidelines follow corporate-governance best practices to safeguard shareholder capital, and they consider the relevant environmental and social implications of management and shareholder proposals.
 These guidelines apply to any account that has delegated voting authority to us.
-Discover more about our approach to socially responsible investing.

 The views expressed in these posts are those of the authors and are current only through the date stated.
 These views are subject to change at any time based upon market or other conditions, and Parametric and its affiliates disclaim any responsibility to update such views.
 These views may not be relied upon as investment advice and, because investment decisions for Parametric are based on many factors, may not be relied upon as an indication of trading intent on behalf of any Parametric strategy.
 The discussion herein is general in nature and is provided for informational purposes only.
 There is no guarantee as to its accuracy or completeness.
 Past performance is no guarantee of future results.
 All investments are subject to the risk of loss.